The Self Assessment tax return season, running up to the deadline of 31 January, is one of the busiest and most

 Jo Nockels, financial controller and senior commercial manager at accounting network TaxAssist Accountants, says it is vital to manage your resources carefully during the tax return season and tax return software can you help you with that and be more efficient.

 “If you have staffing issues, you can then forecast how long the jobs will take and plan to have the resources, for example, through staff overtime, or outsourcing to local bookkeepers.”

 Receipt-processing software is another useful application, says Nockels.
-“Either via upload, snap, scanning or emailing, this can capture the information on receipts and sales invoices, of varying sizes, in record time.
+She adds: “Either via upload, snap, scanning or emailing, this can capture the information on receipts and sales invoices, of varying sizes, in record time.

 “Plugging this data straight into cloud bookkeeping products is powerful and can give clients access to real-time insight into their business.”